Best Affordable Neighborhoods in Fort Worth, TX

-Some of the cheapest neighborhoods in Fort Worth are Ryanwood, Carol Oaks, and Brentwood-Oak Hills.
+Some of the cheapest neighborhoods in Fort Worth are Carol Oaks, Ryanwood, and Ridglea Park North.
 These neighborhoods offer some of the lowest rent prices in Fort Worth, making them ideal for renters on a budget.
-As of July 29, 2025, the average rent in Fort Worth is $1,286, which is 0.7% higher than last year.
+As of February 12, 2026, the average rent in Fort Worth is $1,258, which is 2% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Ryanwood